-Utilizing their leadership skills and attributes, infrastructure leaders need to inspire their teams to aim higher, broader and wider and embed transformative outcomes in the infrastructure programs and projects they lead.
+Utilizing their leadership skills and attributes, infrastructure leaders need to inspire teams to aim higher, broader and wider and embed transformative outcomes in the infrastructure programs and projects they lead.
 To do this, they must clearly articulate the level of positive impact they are seeking to achieve for each transformative outcome.
 This clarity is fundamental to achieving the change necessary for infrastructure to deliver more and last longer.

-The second paper asks: how should we differentiate transformative outcomes and impacts from what infrastructure has typically delivered?
+The second paper asks: What transformative outcomes and positive impacts should infrastructure deliver and how do they differ from what infrastructure has typically delivered?

-To answer this question the paper explores the difference between typical and transformational infrastructure outcomes and impacts, and the key barriers that must be overcome to achieve the transformative outcome and associated positive impact.
+To answer this question, the paper explores the difference between a typical and positive level of impact and the measurement indicators that can be used to determine impact.

 The paper recognizes that the extent of positive impact of infrastructure across each outcome will always be relative to the past impacts delivered by infrastructure and that the level of positive impact will differ based on available capability and capacity.

-For every transformative outcome category there are specific transformative outcomes that can be targeted by infrastructure investors.
-For each transformative outcome we define:
+For each transformative outcome category introduced in the first paper, there are specific transformative outcomes that can be targeted by infrastructure leaders.

+For each specific transformative outcome we define: